sam-doomguy/documentation-api/Profiles.md

   }
 }
 ```
-To update rule settings along with your profile:
+To update rule settings along with your profile, only the settings passed in the request will be added/updated and no other existing rule settings will be affected:

 ###### Parameters
 - `id`: Profile ID.